ajaijothi/ClearLens/README.md

 Clear Lens - JQuery Plugin

-To implement the plugin you have to include the pixastic library. and call the plugin in $(window).load event, Beacuse for image processing first the image should be loaded.
+To implement the plugin you have to include the pixastic library. and call the plugin in $(window).load event, Because for image processing first the image should be loaded.
 Hope you all know $(window).load will be triggered after all the assets are loaded.

 <h2>How to use?</h2>
 It is very simple to implement the plugin